-Inside: c for parents who want to nurture a growth mindset in their children.
+Inside: Resources for parents who want to nurture a growth mindset in their children.

 (This post contains affiliate links.
 If you click on a link and purchase the item, I will receive a commission at no extra cost to you.)